 - Free!
 With two branches in the city Free! is fully gluten free and offers gluten free baked goods and lite bites.

 - Refuge Bistro is a fully gluten free restaurant serving up local specialities and beer.

 - Coli Bisztro is a 100% gluten free bakery and cafe in the centre, tucked away inside a shopping centre.
 They have a shop selling gluten free products too.

-- Oh wait…there’s ANOTHER 100% gluten free spot GluteNo (see what they did there) – highlights include gluten free paninis and gluten free cake
+- GluteNo (see what they did there) – fully gluten free.
+Highlights include gluten free paninis and gluten free cake

 - I was also recommended Muvesz cuckraszda as a lovely spot that serves some gluten free cakes opposite the opera house, including gluten free sacher torte.

 If you enjoyed this travel guide, why not have a read of some of my other European gluten free guides: